 Exploring Christian Faith and Values

-- Young people gain knowledge of and interest in Christian faith
+- Young people gain knowledge and interest in Christian faith

-- Strong governance, sound processes and organisational capacity to work at scale
+- Strong governance, sound processes and organisational capacity to work at scale; and

 - Growth mindsets with a breadth of activities supporting young people’s faith journey.